Monday, September 29, 2008

 Concerning Reparations

-Thursday, September 4, 2008
+Monday, September 8, 2008

 Just How Depraved Are We?

 In trying to assure that God gets all the glory in salvation, many feel they have to diminish man in order to elevate God.
-I wonder, does God need us as a step ladder?
+But, I wonder, does God need us as a step ladder?
 While the desire to glorify God is commendable, diminishing his stated plans, purpose and design for man in order to do it is, at least, misplaced assistance.
-So, how does Worm Theology glorify the Creator in whose image the "worm" was made and the Son of God was incarnated?
-Of course, in the opposite vein, overstating the quality or abilities of natural man will induce self-dependence, which can only result in frustration and loss.
+How, exactly, does Worm Theology glorify the Creator in whose image the "worm" was made and the Son of God was incarnated?

 The problem outlined in Romans 7 for natural mankind is not that a sinful person is unable to perceive the goodness of the law, nor even to understand what is good conceptually, but that he has something within him which frustrates his ability to actually do anything about it.
-Now I should add, there is no clue that the natural person is able to derive what is good on his own or has any desire to (although he is able to discern the nature of God that way).
-However, the natural human is definitely capable of seeing it when God graciously presents it.
+We do, in fact, have a clue in the scriptures that natural man is actually able to derive what is good on his own apart the written law, even though he's not able to carry it out.
+E

-Tuesday, September 2, 2008
+Monday, September 1, 2008

-Background Noise
+The World's Background Noise

 It's been said that the mass of humanity is sheep-like, following whomever seems to know where to go.
 There doesn't have to be a logic to it, boldness is sufficient to turn the masses.
-Hitler's strategy was to tell the biggest lie he could as boldly as he could, and the sheep would follow in tow.
+Adolf Hitler's strategy was to tell the biggest lie he could as boldly as he could, and the sheep would follow in tow.
 Hitler as Bo-peep, now there's an image you won't find on the average blog, boy, I wish I had graphical skills!

 It doesn't take anything as dark as Hitler to reveal this quality in the human race, we see it in the rather silly and less threatening realm of fashion and celebrity.
 A star wears the outrageous or impractical and the stores can't stock enough to staunch the crescendo of bleating.
 Though we're all adapting to the concept of the viral in the internet age, I wonder if its roots trace wa-a-a-a-ay back before Al Gore's famous creation to the fawning of a new age introduced by bobby-soxers' hysteria over Frank Sinatra.
-Does one little match really set the forest aflame?

 There are many whose wool rises above the heights of any other's in the vicinity.
 They write books for dummies, testify to the greener grass in the pasture they know the way to.
 They host TV shows, wool carded and sounding not b-a-a-a-a-d at all.
 They get on soapboxes in the public square and blather until we choose, between them or that other blatherer standing on a different colored soapbox, which to follow.
-Where are we going following them?
-To a spot to stand until the next one rises, or perhaps, to the jaws of a ravening wolf.

 It's time for us to begin checking credentials at the door.
 You know, that door to your life (thanks Bill Bright).
 We're not made of iron and these stars we follow are not made of neodymium.
-We can't follow two masters, two gurus, two directions at once.
-Jesus rose from the dead, his credential trumps all others.
+We can't follow two masters, two gurus, or two directions at once.
+Jesus rose from the dead so his credential trumps everyone else's.
 So, regardless of what anyone is selling, or supposedly knows, or thinks they can guarantee, put all your eggs in Jesus' basket.
-We don't need to be like the world, we don't need to have what the world thinks we do, we don't need to fit into their mold, and we don't have to see things their way.
-I am a sheep that follows Jesus, the bleating of other sheep and the howling of wolves are nothing but background noise.